jaffenaegel/ili9341_OPi5plus/README.md

 As of now, there are a few optimisations that can be added.
 If I do not add them soon, feel free to open an issue to remind me :).
 * Clearer explanation to install and use this library
 * State of the art implementation in python
-* process images and videos, like the HDMI input of the OPi5+
+* Process images and videos, like the HDMI input of the OPi5+
+* Add touchscreen support